sr39/gizmo-debug/scripts/gizmo_documentation.md

 #--------------------------------    use of these routines requires explicit pre-approval by developers J. Bullock or M. Boylan-Kolchin (acting for M. Rocha); approved users please cite Rocha et al., MNRAS 2013, 430, 81 and Robles et al, 2017 (arXiv:1706.07514).
 #DM_SIDM=2                      # Self-interacting particle types (specify the particle types which are self-interacting DM with a bit mask, as for PM_PLACEHIGHRESREGION above (see description); previous "DMDISK_INTERACTIONS" is identical to setting DM_SIDM=2+4
 #DM_SCALARFIELD_SCREENING       # Gravity is mediated by a long-range scalar field, with dynamical screening (primarily alternative DE models)
+#DM_FUZZY                       #- DM particles (Type=1) are described by Bose-Einstein Condensate: within gravity kernel (adaptive), solves quantum pressure tensor for non-linear terms arising from Schroedinger equation for a given particle mass.
 ##-----------------------------------------------------------------------------------------------------
 # -------------------------------------- arbitrary time-dependent dark energy equations-of-state, expansion histories, or gravitational constants
 #GR_TABULATED_COSMOLOGY         # enable reading tabulated cosmological/gravitational parameters (master switch)